+Click or tap here to enter text.

+Placement Site: Click or tap here to ente

+semester as appropriate for your placement:

-\Box Preach in service (2 per semester) □Read Scripture in service \Box Offer prayer or benediction □ Facilitate Children's Time in worship □Participate/lead in Sunday school □ Prepare and facilitate a whole service Christian Ed. leadership (Bible study/youth/special event) □Attend board/finance meeting \Box Observe a session meeting □Attend Presbytery (at least once per semester) □Lead a session meeting □ Attend Annual General Meeting of congregation □ Participate in Social justice/outreach Offered a pastoral/spiritual care visit Observe/participate in funeral service Observe/participate in special services □Participate in team rounds/staff meeting Other: Click or tap here to enter text.
-Other: Click or tap here to enter text.
+□ Attend Annual General Meeting of congregation □ Participate in Social justice/outreach □ Offered a pastoral/spiritual care visit □ Observe/participate in funeral service □ Observe/participate in special services □ Participate in team rounds/staff meeting □ Other: Click or tap here to enter text. □ Other: Click or tap here to enter

 For Clinical (Counselling or Spiritual Care)/Teaching Placements

-- □ Observe others offering counselling/spiritual care/teaching
+☐ Observe others offering counselling/spiritual care/teaching

-- \Box Offer counselling/sc for individuals
+☐ Offer counselling/sc for individuals

-- \Box Offer counseling/sc for couple/family
+☐ Offer counseling/sc for couple/family

-- \Box Participate in group sessions
+☐ Participate in group sessions

-- □ Lead a support group/counseling/ or teaching session (incl. preparation)
+☐ Lead a support group/counseling/ or teaching session (incl. preparation)

-- \Box Offer a presentation to a group
+☐ Offer a presentation to a group

-- □ Prepare handouts/blog for instruction
+☐ Prepare handouts/blog for instruction

-- \Box Attend in-service for training
+☐ Attend in-service for training

-- □ Participate in team rounds/ staff meeting
+☐ Participate in team rounds/ staff meeting

-- \Box Receive training in documentation
+☐ Receive training in documentation

-- □ Document/chart client progress
+☐ Document/chart client progress

-- □ Other Click or tap here to enter text.
+☐ Other - Click or tap here to enter text.

-- □ Other Click or tap here to enter text.
+☐ Other - Click or tap here to enter text.

-- 1. Describe a highlight from your TFE experience during this semester.
+Describe a highlight from your TFE experience during this semester.
+Click or tap here to enter text.

 2. Describe a gift/talent/strength you are noticing in yourself.

-3. Describe a growing edge (area in need of improvement) that you are aware of and working on.
 Click or tap here to enter text.

+3. Describe a growing edge (area in need of improvement) that you are aware of and working or Click or tap here to enter text.